 My wardrobe is part of my creativity, and I look forward to exploring new ways to look like me.
 I’d love to learn how to incorporate trends without looking trendy, and how to wear classics without looking same-old, same-old.
 Please help.

 You’re not alone.
-Many woman over 40 feel a need to express their creative sides, but what defines creative dress?
+Many women over 40 feel a need to express their creative sides, but what defines creative dress?

 A creative dresser has fun with clothing.
 She’s not bogged down by fashion rules.
-She experiments with different shapes, styles and colors and doesn’t take fashion too seriously.
+She likes to play with different shapes, styles, and colors and doesn’t take fashion too seriously.
 She understands the importance of surprise to excite and delight!

 Sarah Jessica Parker is a great example of a creative dresser.
-She takes her inspiration from everywhere and always wears an unusal mix of things and look fab.
+She takes her inspiration from everywhere and always wears an unusual mix of things and looks fab.
 She is confident in her choices and playful in her fashion attitude.
 Diane Keaton is another.

 Let’s look at some creative dress ideas.

-To be a creative dresser: Choose unusual color combinations – Black+ red- too boring for a creative.
-Creative types are more inclined to choose Teal + olive green, purple + orange or some other very non-traditional, stand-out color combos.
+Black+ red can be too boring for a creative dresser.
+Creative types are more inclined to choose Teal + olive green, purple + orange, or some other very non-traditional, stand-out color combos.

-Experiment with shapes – Creatives often like to highlight the unusual shapes of their garments and not the body the garments are on.
-They forget the dressing for your body type philosophy and wear unusual cuts and styles to express something they are feeling or thinking.
+Creatives often like to highlight the unusual shapes of their garments and not the body the garments are on.
+Instead of focusing on dressing for their body types, they wear unusual cuts and styles to express something they are feeling or thinking.
 Asymmetrical styles, balloon-shaped silhouettes, and high low hemlines are just a few favorites of creative dressers.

-Mix Patterns– Creative dressing = lots of patterns all mixed together.
-The more the merrier because it creates interest and excitement
+Creative dressing = lots of patterns all mixed together.
+The more, the merrier because it creates interest and excitement.

-Add Stand- Out Accessories – Creative dressers like to show they are unique and what better way to do that than some interesting accessory that tells a story.
+Creative dressers like to show they are unique and what better way to do that than with some eye-catching accessory that tells a story.
 That’s why anything vintage from a Victorian pocket watch to a 1930’s paisley skirt is so precious to creatives.
 These things have character.
-Have Fun experimenting!